Master's in Health Services Administration (MHA)

-The Master of Science in Health Services Administration (MHA) program prepares health professionals for advancement in administrative careers in healthcare organizations.
-This master's degree gives professionals the comprehensive planning, organizational, and regulation-responsive toolkit to manage within one of the nation’s fastest growing and most complex economic sectors.
+The Master's in Health Services Administration (MHA) degree program prepares health professionals for advancement in administrative careers in healthcare organizations.
+This master's degree gives professionals the comprehensive planning, organizational and regulation-responsive toolkit to manage within one of the nation’s fastest growing and most complex economic sectors.

 - Are ready to advance from a clinical or administrative role to a management position in a healthcare or related services organization

 - Need the knowledge base to respond within the regulatory and legal framework governing healthcare organizations

 - Want to develop your communications skills to effectively influence and lead across an organization

 - Seek to understand the developing trends in health services to become and remain an expert in this fast-evolving sector